getwilds/ww-saturation/README.md

 ## Outputs

-The workflow produces the following output files:
+The workflow produces arrays of output files:

-- `analysis_table`: Tab-delimited table of saturation mutagenesis results
+- `analysis_tables`: Array of tab-delimited tables of saturation mutagenesis results
-- `analysis_plot`: PDF visualization of the saturation mutagenesis results
+- `analysis_plots`: Array of PDF visualizations of the saturation mutagenesis results
-- `aligned_bam`: Sorted BAM file containing aligned reads
+- `aligned_bams`: Array of sorted BAM files containing aligned reads
-- `aligned_bai`: Index file for the aligned BAM
+- `aligned_bais`: Array of index files for the aligned BAMs

 ## Runtime Options